ProfiSketch/generate-env-action/README.md

 }
 ```

-There are several parts in example `.json` file above:
+There are several parts in example file above:

 - `serviceName` -- name of the service from `services` column.
 The script will fetch the list of variables only with matching service name

-- `plainFiles` -- this section allows you to save variables from your server into separate files without any additional content.
-Be careful because the action overwrites file content
+- `plainFiles` -- this section allows you to save variables from your server into separate files without any additional content

-- `envFiles` -- this section describes the content of standard .env files, such as `VAR_NAME=VAR_VALUE`.
+- `envFiles` -- this section describes the content of standard `.env` files with content such as list of strings `VAR_NAME=VAR_VALUE`

 By default the action will map the values of variables from config server based on `env_name` column that is specified in your workflow.
 But you can adjust this behavior by using `mapping` syntax.

 For example, suppose you have variable `FOO` with `dev` value `VALUE1` and `prod` value `VALUE2`.
 If you use this action with `env_name: dev`, by default you will get `BAR=VALUE1` when using something like